NAME

 RETURN VALUE

 When successful, grantpt() returns 0.
-Otherwise, it returns -1 and sets errno appropriately.
+Otherwise, it returns -1 and sets errno to indicate the error.

 ERRORS